 Due to a range of security risks the University no longer allows automatic forwarding.
 However, with the latest version of the Outlook app (available for Windows, MacOS, Android and iOS), it's very easy to pick up your Sussex emails on your phone, tablet or laptop without auto-forwarding.
 You can find guides on the IT Services website to set up your iPhone/iPad or Android device.
-You can also use the email app that came with your phone, using <a href="mailto:these-settings-emai
+You can also use the email app that came with your phone, using these settings on the ITS website.